cpjobling/eg-150-textbook/lti_systems/lti3.md

 ## Summary

-In this lecture we have concluded our introduction to LTI systems by looking at
+In this lecture we have concluded our introduction to LTI systems by looking at linear constant-coefficient differential equations.

-In particular, we have looked at linear constant-coefficient differential equations.
++++ {"slideshow": {"slide_type": "subslide"}}

 ### Continuous-Time LTI Systems Described by Differential Equations